waleedhesham446/Interlace/README.md

-# Reyzi
+# Vuexy
-A node js API for the mobile application 'Reyzi'
+A node js API for the mobile application 'Vuexy'